By Johnny Mack

 For those of you who are unfamiliar with Benchmade Knives, they are a company that prides themselves on combining precision machined parts with the quality control of a hand made touch.
 Resulting in a high quality product that is assembled all by hand and thus spurred the name “Benchmade.”

 One of the cool features of buying a knife from Benchmade, is their Lifesharp program.
-This program allows users to send their products to not only be resharpened, but also completely disassembled with all worn parts tuned or replaced, lubricated and sharpened back to a factory edge and bringing your knife back to life for free.
+This program allows users to send their products to not only be resharpened, but also completely disassembled with all worn parts tuned or replaced.
+Then lubricated and sharpened back to a factory edge.
+Bringing your knife back to life for free.

 ABOUT THE KNIFE